-The most significant holding was that DuPont’s emissions of perflourooctanoic acid, or C8, into the air could constitute “disposal” of a “solid… More
+The most significant holding was that DuPont’s emissions of perflourooctanoic acid, or C8, More

 Even assuming that the “significant nexus” test from Justice Kennedy’s concurring opinion in Rapanos defines waters of the United States subject to Clean Water Act jurisdiction, the question remains what establishes a significant nexus.
 In a decision earlier this week, the 4th Circuit Court of Appeals provided some important guidance in answering this question.
 The news is good for EPA and the Corps, not so good for developers.

 The Court laid out four general precepts that apply to all cases:

 Either qualitative or quantitative evidence may demonstration jurisdiction.
 Here, the Court rejected the developer’s argument that, because the… More

 Fully five years ago, I noted that the cavalier treatment by government officials of FOIA requests made by opponents of government policy revealed a degree of self-righteousness that was both offensive and self-defeating – because it undermines support for the very policies that those officials were pursuing.